Glatinis/SurvivalIsland/README.md

 ## Author

 Made by [Glatinis](https://github.com/Glatinis).
-For help or issues, open a GitHub issue or reach out directly via Fiverr.
+For help or issues, contact me.